dogaanismail/artificial-intelligence-study-books/README.md

 ## Contributing

 Have a book you’d recommend adding to this list?
 Feel free to open an issue or submit a pull request.
-We’re always open to improvements and new suggestions.
+I am always open to improvements and new suggestions.

 ---